jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 10, 2024**_
+I changed my digital subscription to WSJ instead of Disney+ because WSJ is more useful to me.

 _**November 7, 2024**_
 Stocks have risen and bond yields have jumped after the election result comes out.